-Questions concerning this policy should be directed to the Purchasing Agent or Chief Fiscal Officer.
+Questions concerning this policy should be directed to the Purchasing Agent or Vice Chancellor of Finance and Administration.

 CAMPUS SAFETY AND PREPAREDNESS

 Arkansas Tech University Ozark Campus places the highest priority on the health and safety of its on-campus population and visitors.
 In the event of a threatening situation the Ozark Campus will communicate vital information as quickly and efficiently as possible for our students, faculty, staff and visitors using one or more of the following communication tools (some services provided through the city and county):